Institute for Supply Management: History

-The new national association was three affiliates strong when it held its first convention in New York in 1916 with 100 of its 250 members in attendance.
-That year also saw N.A.P.A. launch a magazine, The Purchasing Agent, that was to have an immense impact on the success of the organization and eventually evolve into the association's current Inside Supply Management magazine.
+NAPA held its first convention in New York in 1916 with 100 of its 250 members in attendance.
+That year NAPA launched a magazine, The Purchasing Agent, that was to have an immense impact on the success of the organization and eventually evolve into Inside Supply Management magazine.
 In 1918, approximately one thousand members were expected to attend that year's national convention.

-The new association gathered steam and soon began to make its presence felt on the national stage.
-Within five years, N.A.P.A. membership had soared and it had 32 affiliates and many more would join over the coming decades.

 World War I and the 1920s

-With the entry of the United States into World War I in 1917, N.A.P.A. offered its services to President Wilson to aid in the buying of materials.
-With the industrial war effort in high gear, materials were scarcer and procurement had become more complicated as the U.S. government "attempted to guide economic activity via centralized price and production controls."
-It was a time of opportunity that allowed purchasing to prove itself.
+With the entry of the United States into World War I in 1917, NAPA offered its services to the war effort.
+Materials were in short supply and procurement had become more complicated as the U.S. government "attempted to guide economic activity via centralized price and production controls".
+During this period NAPA members helped establish purchasing courses at New York University and Harvard.
+The association began developing professional standards including a code of ethics for the purchasing profession.

-Purchasing agents nationwide began to exert themselves as departments in their plants that typically claimed purchasing rights were now too busy to interfere in procurement and purchasing agents proved to management they could help keep production up.

-It was also during this time that N.A.P.A. members helped establish purchasing courses at New York University and Harvard.
-It was a small step, but the first seeds of N.A.P.A.’s renowned purchasing education program had been planted.
-The association was also deep in standards work and discussing a code of ethics for the purchasing profession.